natan-holtzman/natan-holtzman.github.io/_pages/cv.md

 Education
 ======
 * B.S. with Honors in Geological Sciences, University of North Carolina at Chapel Hill, 2016
-* PhD in Earth System Science, Stanford University, expected in December 2023
+* PhD in Earth System Science, Stanford University, expected in January 2024

 Experience
 ======